We’re here to provide the tools essential to your success.

 - Books, articles and more to help you research a specific legal subject

-- An “A-Z” list of databases the Law Library subscribes to
+- An “A-Z” list of the Law Library databases

-- A record of statutes, regulations and legislative history
+- Sources to locate statutes, regulations and legislative history

 The Law Library is open to the general public with legal research needs from 7 a.m. to 7 p.m.
 Monday through Friday while school is in session.
 Hours may vary during breaks and over the summer.
 Creighton School of Law alumni and practicing attorneys may apply for access to the library past 7 p.m. during the week and on weekends.
 Law students may use their student ID cards to access the library outside of regular hours